Froglegg/budou_file_output/README.md

 # budou_file_output
-Python script I wrote for writing Budou Japanese output to file.
+Python script I put together for writing Budou Japanese output to file.
 Note, this works on my Windows machine-- you might need to tweak files for other OS, e.g. make case_sensitive = True in the watchdog event listener.

 Requires python and Budou.
 See https://github.com/google/budou for more information